 Public accessibility register

 In accordance with legal obligations, all visitors to the Louvre have access to a public accessibility register.
-The register is available upon request at the Help Desk, located beneath the Pyramid.
+The register is available upon request at the visitor 'Assistance' area, located beneath the Pyramid.
 It contains information about the degree of accessibility at the Louvre and the services the museum provides.

 Registre public d'accessibilité simplifié